muratk5n/thirdwave/en/README.md

 ---

+ISIS inspired NZ knife attack at a supermarket.
+They had the guy under surveillance, press asked how come he did this shit?
+But when the guy goes berserk he can do damage quickly until you reach him.

+---

 BBC: "Japan's [PM] has said he will not run for re-election as party leader this month, signalling the end of his tenure...
 The shock announcement comes as Mr Suga's approval ratings dropped to an